heidyzs/MathResearch/README.md

 * `Bayes_vs_Bootstrap_CIs.R`: script used for bayes method compared with bootstrap methods.
 Analysis of results and plots are also included using `bayes_vs_bootstrap_full_data_set.csv`
 * `BetaSimulation.R`: r script used to run boostrap CIs using a beta distribution.
 * `Mixture_Distribution_Changing_Means.R`: script used to create simulation using a mixture distribution and changing the means.
 * `MLE_Bayes.R`: script containing bayes analysis but also using the MLE to estimate likelihood parameters.
 Uses truncated normal distribution to fit likelihood.
-Script can be modified to use a skew normal distribution by changing the `log.lik` function withint the script.
+Script can be modified to use a skew normal distribution by changing the `log.lik` function within the script.
 * `MLE_Mixture_Distributions.R`: script containing mixture distribution analysis but using MLE to estimate parameters.
 Uses truncated normal distribution to fit likelihood.
-Script can be modified to use a skew normal distribution by changing the `log.lik` function withint the script.
+Script can be modified to use a skew normal distribution by changing the `log.lik` function within the script.
 * `Skew_Normal_Serial.R`: script containing bootstrap CI analysis using a skew normal distribution.
 Serial version that is slower.
 * `Skew_Normal_Vectorized_Parallel.R`: script containing bootstrap CI analysis using a skew normal distribution.
 Uses vectorized parallel version that is faster to run.